-The health benefits of vitamin C, also known as ascorbic acid, include prevention and treatment of scurvy, the common cold, lead toxicity and cancer.
+The health benefits of vitamin C, also known as ascorbic acid, include prevention and treatment of scurvy, the common cold, and lead toxicity.
 It aids in boosting the immune system, lowers hypertension, help in curing cataracts, combats stroke, maintains the elasticity of skin, heals wounds and controls the symptoms of asthma.

 Vitamin C is one of the most effective and safest nutrients.
 It is a water-soluble vitamin and a powerful antioxidant in the synthesis of collagen, which helps make the blood vessels and muscles strong.
 The human body doesn’t have the capacity to generate Vitamin C, therefore it needs to be received through food, nutrients and other supplements.
 One of the best ways to quickly infuse a healthy dose of Vitamin C is through IV Nutrient Therapy.